RevenueCat/purchases-android/migrations/v5-MIGRATION.md

 ## v5 API changes

-There were various updates to our API in this release, in order to best support the Amazon Store and to maintain parity with our iOS SDK, which recently [migrated from ObjC to Swift](https://github.com/RevenueCat/purchases-ios/blob/main/docs/V4_API_Updates.md).
+There were various updates to our API in this release, in order to best support the Amazon Appstore and to maintain parity with our iOS SDK, which recently [migrated from ObjC to Swift](https://github.com/RevenueCat/purchases-ios/blob/main/docs/V4_API_Updates.md).

 ### Type Changes